 "Not If They Enjoyed It" Rationalization: Every shapeshifter has the power to inspire lust in a chosen onlooker.
 The intent is to help along reproduction, since werewolves are born, not made, but it's still essentially a free rape card.
 The only restrictions are that it can't alter a person's sexual orientation or sway them if taken and firmly monogamous, but these just play into the trope even more.

-As of W20, it can't make anyone do something that they don't, on some level, actually want to do, which is marginally less creepy — a successful application can win over someone who's interested but hesitant, but "just not into you", for whatever reason, is sufficient to keep it from working as intended.
+As of W20, it can't make anyone do something that they don't, on some level, actually want to do.
+A successful application can win over someone who's interested but hesitant, but "just not into you", for whatever reason, is sufficient to keep it from working as intended.
+This is intended to be less creepy but it backfires completely, since it still alters a person's ability to consent with a clear mind, and it lets the offending Garou say "You know you wanted it all along."

 Oireland: You did see the tribal description for the Fianna, right?